A heavy industrial area that borders the Coquitlam River will undergo a city study to look at its future potential.

 The high-level review comes as the Greater Vancouver Water District (GVWD) is seeking a Crown Land Tenure Application from the provincial government to undertake investigative testing of the now-defunct Lafarge aggregate mine site as well as the adjoining Crown land at the top end of the Pipeline corridor.

-Totalling 403 acres, the two Crown properties are being eyed by the GVWD for a $2.5-billion water supply project: a new upper Coquitlam Lake intake and a new water treatment plant that would link into the GVWD’s Coquitlam Main No. 4 tunnel, now under construction.
+Totalling 403 acres, the two Crown properties are being eyed by the GVWD for a $2.5-billion water supply project: a new upper Coquitlam Lake intake and a new water treatment plant that would link into the GVWD’s Coquitlam Water Main Project (due to start construction in 2022).

 Coquitlam has asked the province for the GVWD bid be put on hold until its “holistic community planning process” is complete; the provincial government, in response, has asked Coquitlam to continue discussions with the regional agency while its application is under review.